What Is a Digital Adoption Platform?

 With a DAP like Whatfix, customer-facing teams are empowered with no-code tools to create contextual onboarding experiences for different types of customers.
 These experiences can include product tours, onboarding task lists, tooltips, beacons, and more – all helping to guide new customers to their “aha!” moment and ultimately driving product adoption.

-The self-help wiki is populated with contextual support documentation and answers based upon where the end-user is in an application.
-End-users can also search for any contextual issues their facing.
+The self-help wiki is populated with contextual support documentation and answers based on where the end-user is in an application.
+End-users can also search for any contextual issues they are facing.
 Whatfix’s Self Help also collects data on what users are searching for, providing insights into what new documentation needs to be created and helping identify areas of friction inside a product.

 After onboarding and customer support, customer-facing teams are tasked with building relationships with partners, learning about related issues they’re facing in their organization, showcasing how their product can be leveraged in new ways to help solve these problems, and retaining and upselling customers when their contracts are up for renewal.